-The performance of the four ML methods for predicting the coniferous, broadleaved and mixed species forest types using a single spectral variable is shown in Table 6.
-Irrespective of forest type the R2 for each of the four ML methods was consistent whilst the differences in RMSE, MAE, and RE metrics enabled selection of the best model.
-The error metrics of the GBDT method was the smallest and the error metrics of the MD method were largest.
-Overall, the error metrics of the GBDT method tended to be the smallest and the error metrics of the MD method were the largest.
-The ranked order of ML method performance by error for broadleaved forest was RF < GBDT < CART < MD, for coniferous forest was GBDT < RF < CART < MD, and for mixed species forest was CART < RF < GBDT < MD.
-In aggregate, the GBDT method performed best to estimate forest AGB for both univariate and multivariate input datasets.
+The performance of the four ML methods for predicting the coniferous, broadleaved, and mixedspecies forest types using a single spectral variable is shown in Table 6.
+Irrespective of forest type the R^2 for each of the four ML methods was consistent whilst the differences in RMSE, MAE, and RE metrics enabled the selection of the best model.
+The error metrics of the GBDT method were the smallest and the error metrics of the MD method were the largest.
+Overall, the error metrics of the GBDT method were the largest.
+The ranked order of ML method performance by error for broadleaved forest was RF < GBDT < CART